zilishen/documentation/content/nginx/admin-guide/security-controls/controlling-access-proxied-http.md

 ---
+description: Protect your upstream web and application servers by limiting connections, rate of requests, or bandwidth, based on client IP address or other variables.
+docs: DOCS-432
+doctypes:
+- task
 title: Limiting Access to Proxied HTTP Resources
-description: Protect your upstream web and application servers by limiting connections, rate of requests, or bandwidth, based on client IP address or other variables.
+toc: true
 weight: 600
-doctypes: ["task"]
-toc: true
-docs: "DOCS-432"
 ---